 Meeting the minimum academic requirements does not guarantee entry.
 Your application will still need to be assessed and accepted.

-You must present your folio to a selection panel.
-Where necessary, this may be conducted via email, phone or Skype.
+You must present your folio at an assessment session.
+If you are living outside Melbourne, this can be conducted via email, phone or video call.

 To study this program you will need to complete one of the following English proficiency tests: